 Many producers love to use this in their snares to get that nice, fat snare sound, or on kicks to give the kick more heaviness and roundness.

 Another very popular technique used by producers, which you’ve probably heard of, is called sidechain compression, or simply, “sidechaining”.

-If you listen to a lot of electronic music, you will notice an effect where there is a consistent “dipping” or “sucking out” of sound on the beat.
-This is achieved by putting a compressor on a bass synth or an instrument bus, then routing another track of a kick, snare, or some other interval instrument with a high transient and fast decay into the compressor on the bass synth track or instrument bus.
+If you listen to a lot of electronic music, especially house music, you will notice an effect where there is a consistent pumping going on; a “dipping” or “sucking out” of sound on the beat.
+This is achieved by putting a compressor on a bass synth or an instrument bus, then routing the track of a kick, snare, or some other interval instrument with a high transient and fast decay into the compressor on the bass synth track or instrument bus.

 The compressor then acts like it is compressing the drum or snare, but in actuality it is compressing the bass synth or instruments, causing it to “duck” with each drum or snare hit.